bictorv/chaosnet-bridge/NCP.md

 `RFC `*rhost* *args*

-to the user program, where *rhost* is the remote host (name or octal address), and *args* are the arguments given in the RFC packet, if any.
+to the user program, where *rhost* is the remote host (octal address), and *args* are the arguments given in the RFC packet, if any.

 The user program is then supposed to handle the RFC and respond to it by either an OPN, ANS or CLS, as follows: